Choose the Correct Carpet Roll Width and Win Big

 The good news is that a carpet installer should be able to figure this out for you.
 Good carpet installers will diagram how the carpet can be installed with any available roll size to save you money and avoid showing carpet seams.

 So how do you find a good carpet installer?
-We’ll cover that in detail next week.
+We've got you covered, just click here to head over to the next article.